pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 $ pytask path/to/task_module.py path/to/folder
 ```

-Do not use paths to run a subset of tasks in your project.
-Use
+Don't use paths to run task subsets.
+Use {doc}`expressions <selecting_tasks>` instead.
-{doc}`expressions <selecting_tasks>` instead.
-When pytask collects tasks from subpaths
+When pytask collects tasks from subpaths of your project, it cannot infer the whole
-of your project, it cannot infer the whole structure of dependencies and products and
+structure of dependencies and products and might run your tasks with missing or outdated
-might run your tasks with missing or outdated dependencies.
+dependencies.

 ## Options